Making the Commute

 The Connecticut Department of Transportation (CTDOT) is improving traffic operations along Interstate 95 in Greater New Haven.
 CTDOT's I-95 New Haven Harbor Crossing (NHHC) Corridor Improvement Program is a multi-modal transportation improvement program that features public transit enhancements and roadway improvements along 7.2 miles (11.5 km) of I-95, between Exit 46 (Sargent Drive) in New Haven and Exit 54 (Cedar Street) in Branford.

 With improvements scheduled to be completed in 2016, minimizing construction-related traffic congestion is an important part of the I-95 NHHC Corridor Improvement Program.
-CTDOT is implementing a Construction Traffic Management Plan.
+CTDOT is implementing a Transportation Management Plan.
 Key components of the Plan are described below.
-View fact sheets on the I-95 NHHC Corridor Improvement Program, Construction Traffic Management Plan.

 - Shore Line East Station Improvements.
-To make riding Shore Line East safer and more convenient for commuters, new rail stations have been built in Branford, Clinton, Guilford, and Madison.
-Westbrook Station upgrades are under design.
+To make riding Shore Line East safer and more convenient for commuters, new rail stations have been built in Branford, Clinton, Guilford, Madison and Westbrook.

 - Incident Management System.
 Traffic and incidents are monitored through an expanded Incident Management System (IMS).
 The IMS is comprised of numerous cameras linked to a State Police/CTDOT Operations Center in Bridgeport.
 From the Operations Center, State Police can quickly communicate with emergency or towing vehicles to aid motorists in need.
 Camera locations were extended 4 miles along I-91 to Exit 8 (Route 80) and 14 miles along I-95 from Exit 56 to the Clinton/Westbrook town line.
 Three (3) Highway Advisory Radio (HAR) stations were installed and two (2) temporary electronic Variable Message Signing (VMS) systems have been added along the corridor.